We’re always looking for talented people.

 Originally founded over 50 years ago by Dr Thomas Frist, HCA has gone on to become one of the world’s leading healthcare providers.
 In the UK, we’re one of the largest providers of privately funded healthcare and have invested over £500 million in the latest treatments, technology, techniques, medication and facilities.
 Being part of a large multisite, established healthcare group, we can offer you unrivalled opportunities for career progression through internal and external courses, as well as working conditions that prioritise both your mental and physical wellbeing.

-We believe that by caring for our employees, we empower them to provide exceptional care for our patients.
+We believe that by caring for our colleagues, we empower them to provide exceptional care for our patients.
 That’s why we offer a host of flexible benefits that reflect the invaluable contribution they make every day.
-As a Theatre Manager you’ll be eligible for:
+As an Operating Theatre Manager you’ll be eligible for:

 Culture and values